BaseXdb/basex/etc/installer/readme.txt

 NOTES --------------------------------------------------------------------------

-The installer automatically gets the basex*.jar from the target folder.
+For each new version BaseX.exe and BaseX.jar has to be replaced with newest version.
 Furthermore it gets the BaseX.ico-File from the images folder.
-For each new version the version name in the BaseX.nsi-File and the service\wrapper.conf-File has to be set.

-The installed Service can be found in the Service Directory under the name 'BaseXServer'.
-The DBPath and Home Directory of the service are the Installationfolder.

 FILES --------------------------------------------------------------------------

 BaseX.nsi: Main installer file with all functions and definitions.
 Options.ini: Custom Options panel for Installation options.
-service: Folder for Tanuki Service Wrapper (http://wrapper.tanukisoftware.com) .basex: Flag for the right Home-Folder Configuration
+.basex: Flag for the right Home-Folder Configuration

 --------------------------------------------------------------------------------